Explore Alliance Events: 2020 Mount Wilson Observatory Star Party and JPL Experience - July 17th - 19th

 -Claude Plymate, Telescope Engineer and Chief Observer for the Big Bear Solar Observatory

-The Explore Alliance inherited the Explore Scientific Experiences program, and is honored to announce that we will conduct an astronomy and space exploration awareness experience unlike any other at the Jet Propulsion Laboratory and at the historic Mount Wilson Observatory with the 60-inch Telescope.
-This exclusive, rare, and intimate engagement will be conducted on July Friday the 17th at JPL and the 18th at Mt.
+These exclusive, rare, and intimate engagements will be conducted starting July 17th through the 19th at JPL and at Mt.
 Wilson Observatory, with a backup night on the 19th (To give one more chance of viewing in case of poor weather).

 Participation is limited which will give you generous observing time and a once in a lifetime opportunity to interact through the observing session with our amazing group of speakers.